poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 - Android phone - for recording the video of me playing (without audio)
 - OpenShot Video Editor - for merging the video and audio back together

-I found this setup fairly straightforward to get working, except for the following details:
+I found this setup fairly straightforward to get working, except for the details below.
+But first, here's how it actually sounds.

+## How it sounds

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZbKxXBEO-WY?si=gv8_iym6Yk-TDjsq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+<p class="caption" style="margin: 0">One I recorded earlier (Maxence Cyrin's arrangement of Where Is My Mind by the Pixies).
+Output with the Steinway Model D virtual grand piano from Pianoteq, with a few minimal tweaks such as reverb - I set the room size to about 20 metres.
+(I've only been playing piano for a short while, so please try to look past the standard of playing!)</p>

+## How to get it working

 ### Realtime scheduling